 Deduction 80GG Eligibility

-There are certain criteria which a tax payer must satisfy in order to claim deduction under Section 80GG.
-They are:
+There are certain criteria that a taxpayer must satisfy in order to claim a deduction under Section 80GG.

-Status of the tax payer: The benefit of deduction under this section is only available to individual or HUF.
-Entities such as companies, organization, etc., are not allowed to claim the benefit of deduction for rent paid.
+- Status of the tax payer: The benefit of deduction under this section is only available to individuals or HUF.
+Entities such as companies, organizations, etc., are not allowed to claim the benefit of deduction for rent paid.

-Employment of tax Payer: The tax payer should either be employed in a business or should be a salaried person.
+- Employment of tax Payer: The taxpayer should either be employed in a business or should be a salaried person.
 If he receives House Rent Allowance [Sec 10 (13A)] from his employer, then the benefit under Section 80GG will not be available to him.
+Self-employed professionals are eligible for the deduction 80GG.

-The IT Department offers deduction under Section 80GG by selecting the LEAST amount from below:
+The IT Department offers deduction under Section 80GG by selecting the LEAST amount from below.
+The calculation of 80GG is very easy as to enter the deduction from the least of the following.

 - Total Rent Paid LESS 10% of total income 1